Burul

-Burul is a village and a gram panchayat within the jurisdiction of the Nodakhali police station in the Budge Budge II CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Burul is a tourist village and a gram panchayat in the Budge Budge II CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Area overview

 Alipore Sadar subdivision is the most urbanized part of the South 24 Parganas district.
 59.85% of the population lives in the urban areas and 40.15% lives in the rural areas.
 In the northern portion of the subdivision (shown in the map alongside) there are 21 census towns.
 The entire district is situated in the Ganges Delta and the subdivision, on the east bank of the Hooghly River, is an alluvial stretch, with industrial development.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Burul is located at 22.3684°N 88.1072°E. It has an average elevation of 9 m.